It's About Time: Temporal References in Emergent Communication: Introduction

 \section{Introduction}

-In \acrfull{ec}, autonomous agents develop their language from scratch.
-This results in a vocabulary that is tailored to the specific environment in which they have been trained, reflecting the tasks the agents perform, the actions available to them and the other agents they interact with.
+In emergent communication, autonomous agents develop their language from scratch.
+This contrasts with formally defined languages \citep{vieira_formal_2007}, where the agents are prescribed what and how to communicate \citep{rochlin_constraining_2015}.
+The emergent communication approach results in a vocabulary that is tailored to the specific environment in which the agents have been trained, reflecting the tasks the agents perform, the actions available to them and the other agents they interact with.
 These properties make the emergent language memory and bandwidth efficient, as the agents can optimise their vocabulary size and word length to their specific task, providing an advantage over a general communication protocol \citep{rita_lazimpa_2020}.
+This approach also allows for inherent vocabulary alignment \citep{chocron_vocabulary_2020}, even allowing for alignment between agents which were not trained together through population approaches \citep{rita_role_2022,michel_revisiting_2022,rita_language_2024}, enabling convergence to a common language across a population of agents.

-Many aspects of emergent language have been explored \citep{lazaridou_emergent_2020,boldt_review_2024}, with a particular focus on improving communication efficiency \citep{rita_lazimpa_2020,chaabouni_anti-efficient_2019,kang_incorporating_2020}. \cite{kang_incorporating_2020} demonstrate how using the minimal deviation between subsequent time steps allows for more concise communication by reducing redundant information transfer.
-Investigation of the contextual information of the resulting language offered a further improvement in agent performance by using the time step similarity together with optimisation of the reconstruction of the speaker's state \citep{kang_incorporating_2020}.
+Many aspects of emergent language have been explored \citep{lazaridou_emergent_2020,boldt_review_2024}, with a particular focus on improving communication efficiency \citep{rita_lazimpa_2020,chaabouni_anti-efficient_2019,kang_incorporating_2020}. \citet{kang_incorporating_2020} demonstrate how using the minimal deviation between subsequent time steps allows for more concise communication by reducing redundant information transfer.
+Investigation of the contextual information of the resulting language offers a further improvement in agent performance by using the time step similarity together with optimisation of the reconstruction of the speaker's state \citep{kang_incorporating_2020}.
 There is, however, no existing research investigating or reporting on the emergence of temporal referencing strategies, where agents could communicate about relationships between different time steps.

-Such temporal references, together with the general characteristics of emergent languages, will enhance the agent's bandwidth efficiency and task performance in a variety of situations.
-As environmental complexity is being scaled in emergent communication research \citep{chaabouni_emergent_2022}, temporal references will benefit agents in settings where temporal relationships are embedded.
-One example is social deduction games \citep{brandizzi_rlupus_2021,lipinski_emergent_2022,kopparapu_hidden_2022}, where referencing past events are expected to be key to winning strategies.
-Temporal references will allow agents to develop more efficient methods of communication by assigning shorter messages to events that happen more often.
-This is similar to Zipf's Law in human languages \citep{zipf_human_1949}, which states that the most commonly used words are the shortest.